shelbyyy16/Cart-Quest-Browser-Game/Pseudocode.md

 ## CALCULATE
--Compare game array to players array function sequenceMatch() {
+-Compare game array to players array function compareSequences() {
     // Compares playerSequence with computerSequence
-    // If it matches, kick off gameWin()
+    // If it matches, kick off winMessage
-    // If it doesn't match, kick off gameOver()
+    // If it doesn't match, kick off loseMessage
 }

--display win/loss
-// Handle game over
-function gameOver() {
-    // Display a game over message
-}

-// Handle a win
-function gameWin() {
-    // Display a win message
-}

 ## PLAY AGAIN

--randomize array again
-// Start a new game
-function startGame() {
-    // Reset game variables
+- if player wins nextLevel function is triggered function nextLevel()
+    //clears computer and player arrays
+    //plays start message
-    // Generate a new sequence
+    //generates a harder sequence
-    // Display the sequence to the user
-}
+    //shows sequence

+- if player loses startGame() is triggered again